 Three Tips for New Entrepreneurs

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Every time a grocery bagger said paper or plastic, Margaret Moss would cringe, envisioning the stashes of used bags in her car or kitchen.
+Opinions expressed by Entrepreneur contributors are their own.Every time a grocery bagger said paper or plastic, Margaret Moss would cringe, envisioning the stashes of used bags in her car or kitchen.

 Her yearning to go green eventually led to a business idea: a set of reusable bags that fit into a handy pouch.
 In 2009, after investigating consumer camping gear and experimenting with an old sewing kit, the mother of triplets launched Repax Bags LLC with partners Sammie Bohn and Valerie Fischer.